kalleigh/getting-cleaning-data-project/README.md

-# getting-cleaning-data-project
-Repo for submitting project work from Getting and Cleaning Data Chapter

 # Instructions on how the script works:
 The script has 5 working parts to it.
 * Loading the data from text files into R